Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 :::

 ## Complex Value Types
-Almost all of our examples has been focused around numeric [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
+Almost all of our examples have been focused around numeric [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
 Value types are any `Type` that cannot be assigned a null value.
-Structures are considered non-nullable complex value types, from a serialization perspective, as long as the structure does not contain any properties that are considered nullable value types.
+Structures are considered non-nullable complex value types.
+From a Netcode for GameObject perspective, as long as the structure (or any nested sub-property) does not contain any properties that are considered nullable value types.

 :::warning
 `NetworkVariable` does not support any [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
 This includes any `INetworkSerializable` implementation that contains any properties (private, protected, internal, and public) that are of a nullable value type.
 You can use INetworkSerializable implementations that contain
 :::

 ### Synchronizing Complex Types Example:
 For this example, we are extending the previous `PlayerState` class to include some complex value types to handle a weapon boosting game play mechanic.
 We will explore two complex values types:
-- *WeaponBooster:* A local power-up weapon booster the player can apply to its local weapon.
+- *WeaponBooster:* A power-up weapon booster that can only be assigned/applied by the client.
-    - This is a simple complex value type example.
+    - This is a simple example of a "complex" value type.
-- *AreaWeaponBooster:* A second kind of power-up that players can deploy at a specific location.
-Any team members within the radius of the `AreaWeaponBooster` will have the bonus applied.
+- *AreaWeaponBooster:* A second kind of "weapon booster" power-up that players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` will have the weapon booster applied.
-    - This is a nested complex value type example.
+    - This is an example of a nested complex value type.

-For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any WeaponBooster currently being applied to a fellow team member player.
-However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that could, at any given moment, deploy one `AreaWeaponBooster`?
+For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any currently active player-local `WeaponBooster`.
+However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that could, at any given moment, deploy one a `AreaWeaponBooster`?
 It would require, at a minimum, a list of all deployed and currently active `AreaWeaponBooster`s.
 For this task, we will use a `NetworkList` as opposed to a `NetworkVariable`.

-Review over the below `PlayerState` additions along with the `WeaponBooster` structure (complex value type):
+First, let's review over the below `PlayerState` additions along with the `WeaponBooster` structure (complex value type):

 ```csharp
 public class PlayerState : NetworkBehaviour